corrode/corrode.github.io/content/blog/expressions/index.md

 }
 ```

-You get used to that, but you have to memorize when you can use expressions.
-It also breaks the flow of your code, as you have to introduce a new variable.
-Switching between statements and expressions requires a mental context switch.
+Not a big deal, but it requires a conscious effort to memorize when you can use expressions and when not.

 Since `if` is an expression in Rust, using it in a ternary expression is perfectly normal.